Parab-Mishra/nest-crud-rest-api/README.md

-// This project is simple CRUD Application build with NestJS
+// This project is simple CRUD Application build with NestJS<br>
-// Fundamental concepts of NestJS are used to create this project.
+// Fundamental concepts of NestJS are used to create this project. <br>
-// Can be extended to make complex Logics
+// Can be extended to make complex Logics<br>

 Features:
 -> Can get all Ninjas